Binitarianism: Roman Catholicism and Eastern Orthodoxy

-Binitarians from groups originating in the old Worldwide Church of God (the current Worldwide Church of God is now trinitarian), believe that the teaching from Romans 8:29 about Jesus being "the firstborn among many brethren" demonstrates that Christians will be in the Family called "God".
+Binitarians from groups originating in the Early Church believe that the teaching from Romans 8:29 about Jesus being “the firstborn among many brethren” demonstrates that Christians will be in the Family called “God”.
 The view that God is a Family that Christians can expect to be born into is not widely held within groups that profess Christianity.
-However, there is a sense in which trinitarians believe that, by being united with Christ, a Christian becomes a participant in the Son's communion with the Father, they become sons by adoption and brothers to Christ, and "sharers in the divine nature" (although Eastern Orthodox Christians would have reservations regarding how "nature" would be interpreted).
+By contrast, Trinitarians believe that by being united with Christ, Christians become participants in the Son's communion with the Father; they become sons by adoption and brothers to Christ, and “sharers in the divine nature” (although Eastern Orthodox Christians qualify this participation as being in God's communicable energies, not his transcendent essence).
 This contrasting, majority view has been thoroughly developed in the Catholic, Trinitarian tradition inherited by most Protestants.

 For example, the Trinitarian Eastern Orthodox Church teaches that Christians will by grace become so entirely conformed to the will, purpose, and character of God, that they will be gods by the grace of God, but not on the same level of the Uncreated God.
-Timothy Ware, an Eastern Orthodox theologian, wrote, "St. Athanasius summed up the purpose of the Incarnation by saying, 'God became human that we might be made God'...we are God's 'offspring' (or generation) (Acts xvii, 28), His kin ... we will become 'like' God, we will acquire divine likeness; In the words of John Damascene ...
+Timothy Ware, an Eastern Orthodox theologian, wrote: “St. Athanasius summed up the purpose of the Incarnation by saying, 'God became human that we might be made God'...we are God's 'offspring' (or generation) (Acts xvii, 28), His kin ... we will become 'like' God, we will acquire divine likeness; In the words of John Damascene ...
 To acquire the likeness is to be deified, it is to become a 'second god', a god by grace'.
 'I said, ye are gods, and all of ye children of the Most High' (Psalm lxxxi, 6; cf John x, 34–35) ...
 Such, according to the teaching of the Orthodox Church, is the final goal at which every Christian must attain: to become like God, to obtain theosis, 'deification' or 'divinization'.
-For Orthodoxy human salvation and redemption mean something close to, but not the same as, deification...deification is not something reserved for a select few initiates, but is something intended for all alike, but only in the sense of attainment of heavenly attributes.
+For Orthodoxy, human salvation and redemption mean something close to, but not the same as, deification...deification is not something reserved for a select few initiates, but is something intended for all alike, but only in the sense of attainment of heavenly attributes.
 The Orthodox Church believes this is the normal goal of every Christian without exception.
 Certainly we shall only be deified on the Last Day; but for each of us the process of divinization must begin here and now in this present life."
-Western Christians often vigorously avoid the terminology of deification, divinization, or theosis, while not necessarily rejecting the intended doctrine expressed in different terms.
+Western Christians generally avoid the terminology of deification, divinization, or theosis, while not necessarily rejecting analogous concepts of sanctification or glorification, which are often expressed with different theological emphases.